Mid Cornwall · TR15 · Cornwall Council West

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Redruth, that work is shaped by the place itself — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward miners' cottages and Victorian terraces.
+The way we approach renovation in Redruth starts with a measured walk-round — Redruth shares the Cornish Mining World Heritage status with neighbouring Camborne, with the granite outcrop of Carn Brea as its backdrop and a steep, terraced town centre dropping down to Fore Street, with a building stock that leans toward Wesleyan chapels and former chapels and modern infill in the town centre.

 - Conservation Area